Hollering and a door slam. Shell-shocked, you sit at your kitchen table, head in your hands.

 Until we actually got there, I’d assumed that the decent relationships I had with my children would help us skate past a lot of the stereotypical teen troubles.

-Finally, I found some reassurance from two very different sources.
+Finally, I found some reassurance in the form of:

 Hang on.
 These pictures weren’t just memories.
 They were evidence.
 Proof that I wasn’t misremembering.
 They were good kids.
 Their cores were what I thought they were.

 But what had happened to those cores?
 Had they been temporarily buried or permanently replaced?

 After only a few days had passed, I discovered my second source of reassurance: the mothers of my teen’s pals, who saw my child without me around.

 Three of us ran into each other in the supermarket.
 I’d lamented the poorly-behaved children now inhabiting my house.
 Both mothers had raised their eyebrows.